Disputes has been saved

-Our Disputes professionals can assist clients at all stages of a dispute to help assess the best approach, whether resolution through negotiations or mediation, or subject matter and expert witness support.
+Our Disputes professionals can assist clients at different stages of a dispute as they assess the best approach, whether that be resolution through negotiations or mediation, or via subject matter and expert witness support.

 How can we help?

 In addition to High Court disputes, we are regularly instructed to work with clients in relation to matters that are resolved under the auspices of arbitration institutions, such as the ICC, LCIA, ICDR, or other international administrative bodies.

 The last few decades have seen substantial growth in the volume of international disputes as a result of several factors including the globalisation of the economy, expansion of cross border relationships and in foreign investment.
 As a result, international arbitration has enjoyed rising popularity with business and other users, with very substantial growth over the last ten years in particular.

 At Deloitte we understand what it means to clients to resolve international disputes as effectively and efficiently as practicable, supported by reliable and independent expert advice.

 Our teams are tailored to bring the client the right blend of industry expertise, coupled with technical skills, as well as our arbitration and testifying experience.
 We are also uniquely positioned to leverage on the experience of our local teams.

 A particular area of focus for us is the Transactions / M&A market where a percentage of a deal’s perceived value – often over 10% of the headline price – can be placed at risk in post-closing disagreements between buyer and seller.
 This is often over either the completion accounts struck at the date of completion or over warranties given prior to the sale.